alexdieu/DiscordPythonBotMaker/README.md

 **WORK IN PROGRESS !**
 Free Host(host is free for life !)
 I recommend for hosting python bots(prices are very cheap if you want to upgarde for more space storage !) : https://inovaperf.fr/
 **PLEASE CONSULT [TUTO](https://github.com/alexdieu/DiscordPythonBotMaker/wiki/tutorial) BEFORE USE ! **

+I am to lazy to continue this project , so at 5 stars , I found the time to add a lot of other possibilities and
 * Last updates :

 -Automated setup added : ✅